Proper Waste Disposal

 Plastic items left in the environment could trap small animals, possibly harming or even killing them.
 Broken glass can easily cut wildlife and cause severe harm.

-Additionally, the trash left in an environment makes it look gross, going for a hike and avoiding stepping on broken glass, passing by plastic bags and other waste is unpleasant and even hazardous.
+Additionally, trash left in an environment looks unappealing.
+Going for a hike and having to avoid stepping on broken glass, and passing by plastic bags and other waste is unpleasant and even hazardous.

 For more information on how to properly dispose of household waste, check out the Island Waste Management Corporation website here.